Issue # 138 April, May, June 2025

 The raffle will feature prizes of $500, $300, $100 and several smaller prizes.

-NEW CONCESSION STAND FUNDRAISING PROJECT:
+CONCESSION STAND FUNDRAISING PROJECT:

 We are proud of our community and the support we receive on these improvement projects.